AfekIlayAdler/UNI-2020-CausalInference/HW4/readme.txt

 for the last model I used KNN, it could have been better to scale the covariates and maybe even do dimensionallity reduction for that purpose.
 But I decided to leave it as it is.

 As my final prediction, I submit the mean of the first 3 methods.

+All the code is availbale also in - https://github.com/AfekIlayAdler/UNI-2020-CausalInference/tree/master/HW4